About the Book

 75 Hicks st. between Orange and Cranberry Streets

-David will discuss his book at the Clinton Hill Public Library in Brooklyn with Architectural Historian, John Reddick
+David will discuss his book at the Clinton Hill Public Library in Brooklyn with Architectural Historian, John Reddick.
+Admission is free, but Register in Advance Here.

 380 Washington Ave. at, Lafayette Ave